Photo by N. Arms.

 More images from google

-When a juvenile, the Ratsnake has a pattern similar to the Milksnake, but it does not have the white "Y" on the back of the head that Milksnakes have.
-In addition, the blotches on the young Ratsnake have corners so that they are more "X" shaped, rather than round.
-Unlike the Racer, the Ratsnake has a pattern on its underside.
+Young Ratsnakes under 20 inches long have a pattern similar to Milksnakes, but they do not have the white "Y" on the back of the head that Milksnakes have.
+In addition, the blotches on the young Ratsnakes have corners so that they are more "X" shaped, rather than round.
+By the time Ratsnakes reach three feet in length they are mostly black.
+Unlike Racers, Ratsnakes have a pattern on their underside.

 The Eastern Ratsnake is typically found in and around old buildings, old fields, and edges near rocky areas and ledges.